 Self-report your confidence level for handling each of these issue on a scale between:

-This exercise helps you identify areas you need to focus on and improve upon to lessen caregiving stress.
-Even a slight improvement in one or more area can improve the level of caregiver burden you feel.
+Self-reporting your confidence level helps you identify areas you need to focus on and improve upon to lessen caregiving stress.
+Even a slight improvement in one or more areas can improve the level of caregiver burden you feel.
 Seek guidance from support groups, Family Caregiver Alliance, your general practitioner, clergy, etc.

 The alternative is emotional dysregulation, where you are frustrated, angry, resentful, and grieving, which is bad for your physical, emotional, and spiritual health – and not a good quality of life.